Cricopinion

 However, what should have been a comeback of ages is something that Nair would want to forget.

-In the England vs India five-match Test series, Karun Nair has featured in all 3 matches for Team India and couldn't impress either the fans or the management with his batting.
+In the England vs India five-match Test series, Karun Nair has featured in four matches for Team India and couldn't impress either the fans or the management with his batting.

 Karun Nair batted at number six in the batting order in the opening Test match played in Leeds.
 However, he scored only 0 runs off 4 balls in the first inning and 20 runs off 54 balls in the 2nd inning.